plainionist/Plainion/src/Foundation/Plainion.Core/Logging/ReadMe.md

 implementing a custom ILogger.
 If only the former option is wanted the DefaultLogger can be reused.

 When implementing a custom ILogger even a custom ILoggingEntry can be used which may carry additional application specific context information which could then be used by a custom ILoggingSink, e.g.: the source of the message (the class which created the logger).
+The LoggerBase supports implementing a custom logger.

+## Example

+see Plainion.RI for a sample statusbar based logging